visgl/deck.gl/docs/layers/base-layer.md

 Specifies how layer positions and offsets should be geographically interpreted.

-The default is to interpret positions as latitude and longitude, however it is also possible to interpret positions as meter offsets on top of a projection center specified by the `projectionCenter` prop.
+The default is to interpret positions as latitude and longitude, however it is also possible to interpret positions as meter offsets added to projection center specified by the `projectionCenter` prop.

 See the article on Coordinate Systems for details.